NazarKozak1/Data-Analysis-labs/README.md

 3. This laboratory has the same dataset as the second one, but here it was needed to use a perceptron to predict the values
 4. Training clustering models and selection of the best one using the Adjusted Rand Index, Calinski-Harabasz Index, Davies- Bouldin index metrics.
 5. Using the Adaboost ensemble model to predict values
+6. Realization of feedforward neural network for image classification